Examples

 • Use your Python version:

-replace the path in the line stating python=[...] with the path to your Python interpreter.
+replace the path in the line stating python=[...] with the path to your Python interpreter. (hint: if you used uv to install python for CLEO, you can find the interpreter path via uv python find.)

 • Set the path to your YAC and YAXT installations